Williton: Transport

 Buses run to Taunton and Minehead for which timetables are available from the post office.
 There are also buses to nearby supermarkets.

 Williton railway station is on the preserved West Somerset Railway, which operates on most days through the year.

 There is a voluntary car service called WHEELs for those without transport for shopping, visits to the doctor etc.

 Demographics

 In the 2001 census Williton parish had 1,163 male and 1,411 female residents living in 1,103 households, with 27% being over 65 years.
 Of all residents, 62% described their health as good.

-Redevelopment

-There is a master plan for redevelopment of the centre of Williton.
-The West Somerset Council is due to centralise its offices on Williton and the plans for this include retail, residential and community facilities.

 Publications

 Williton has a regular monthly newsletter, delivered free to all homes in the village, called the Williton Window.
 The slogan is 'Your church and community magazine'.
 An information pack is available to newcomers through Williton Window.

 A book showing Williton as it used to be is The Book of Williton.

 An information leaflet on West Somerset organisations is available from the West Somerset Free Press.